zuozhenggh/learning-library/security-library/database/data-safe/provision-audit-alert-policies/provision-audit-alert-policies.md

 7. Expand **Custom Policies**.

     - If a custom policy is selected, it means that it is already created and enabled on your target database.
-There are two such policies in the sample data: `EMPSEARCH_SELECT_USAGE_BY_PETE` and `EMP_RECORD_CHANGES`.
+There are two such policies in your database: `EMPSEARCH_SELECT_USAGE_BY_PETE` and `EMP_RECORD_CHANGES`.

-    - If a custom policy is not selected, it means that you can select it to enable it on your target database.
-There is one such policy available in the sample data: `APP_USER_NOT_APP_SERVER`.
+    - If a custom policy is not selected, it means that it is created on your target database, but not yet enabled.
+There is one such policy in your database: `APP_USER_NOT_APP_SERVER`.

     ![Custom policies](images/custom-audit-policies.png)